 Try one or more of these fun things to do at the park with your family!

 17 FUN Activites to Do at the Park

-The National Park Trust is celebrating Kids to Parks on May 18th -- it's a day to get out & enjoy a park near you!
+The National Park Trust is celebrating Kids to Parks -- it's a day for kids (and adults!) to get out & enjoy a park near you!

 There are many parks around the country who will participate by hosting special events and activities for families.
 And it's so easy to find a park near you!

 We're celebrating this week by sharing some of our favorite things to do at the park!
 Whether it's a city, county, state or national park, these EASY park activities ideas and affiliate links to a few of our favorite items will make your next park visit a memorable one!

 1. Go Fly a Kite